When you face a criminal charge, it can seem like the odds are against you. We’ll work to even the odds and fight to protect you.

 - Paying costly fines and court fees

-- Acquiring a permanent criminal record that can affect whether you get hired for a job
+- A permanent criminal record that can affect whether you get hired

 - Losing or being denied a professional license to work as a teacher, nurse, pharmacist, doctor, lawyer, or other licensed professional